 - 1 tablespoon instant coffee granules I used NesCafe

 - 1/3 cup all purpose flour

 - 1/4 teaspoon baking powder

 - 1 cup semi sweet chocolate chips

-- 4 tsp shortening
+- 4 teaspoon shortening

 - In a medium saucepan heat the choppes bittersweet and unsweetened chocolate, instant coffee granules and butter over low heat until melted and smooth, stir continously.
 Remove from heat and allow to cool slightly.